 Why Become an Engineer?

 However, attracting talent to engineering isn’t simply about highlighting its advantages.
 Engineering has long suffered from a diversity problem.
 Unless this issue is addressed, the sector will be unable to bridge the skills gap and meet the demands of the future.
-Therefore, it is once again essential that the perception of engineering is broadened to appeal to underrepresented groups.
+Therefore, it is, once again, essential that the perception of engineering is broadened to appeal to underrepresented groups.
 More than this, the sector also needs to be welcoming of and accessible to diverse demographics.

 Infographics showing the percentage of women, individuals from minority ethnic groups, disabled people, and those from lower socio-economic backgrounds that make up the engineering and technology workforce, as well as the total UK workforce.
+(1 Unusual Reason to Become an Engineer - Image 5)

 (Infographics from EngineeringUK, Women in engineering and diversity challenges, last accessed 06 August 2025.)